ActiumDev/dcs-server-wine/README.md

 ## Known Issues

-* DCS window hides SRS window: You need to move the DCS window to reveal the SRS window.
-Should be fixed by switching from sway to labwc once Debian 13 "Trixie" has been released (~Q3/25).
 * VNC screen is sluggish: The used VNC server (wayvnc v0.5) has limited compression support.
 Should improve once a newer wayvnc version becomes available with Debian 13 "Trixie" release (~Q3/25).
 * Some DCS windows contain HTML code: Could possibly be fixed by installing [Wine Gecko](https://gitlab.winehq.org/wine/wine/-/wikis/Gecko).